 Customers Have Choices

-All choices in this world are attempts to self-define, even B2B choices.
-The brand mix, the “recipe,” for your brand definition and resulting permissions, consists of both left-brain and right-brain elements.
+All choices are attempts to self-define, even B2B choices.
+The brand mix, the “recipe,” for your brand definition and resulting permissions, consists of left-brain and right-brain elements.

-As a result, changing your brand must include the ingredients of motivation and esthetics.
-And, they must all be mixed together into something that “tastes” satisfying and substantial.
+As a result, changing your brand must include the ingredients of motivation and aesthetics.
+And they must all be mixed into something that “tastes” satisfying and substantial.

-The media wisdom of the day always talks in terms of reach and frequency.
+The media wisdom of the day always talks regarding reach and frequency.
 These are both important… but they are not science.

-The goal, if you are being outspent, is to out-reach your competition with less frequency.
-Changing your brand means that you need to ignite the right and left-brain responses of more people with fewer impressions.
+If you are being outspent, then the goal is to out-reach your competition with less frequency.
+Changing your brand means you must ignite the right and left-brain responses of more people with fewer impressions.

-A properly defined brand permission creates that space.
-And it defines your executions in the same way that your eye color was defined by an allele on chromosome 19.
+A correctly defined brand permission creates that space.
+And it defines your executions in the same way that your eye color was determined by an allele on chromosome 19.

-All too often we see brands choose an agency because of personality and reputation.
+We often see brands choose an agency because of personality and reputation.

 They assume that bigger is always better and that you must “get along” to be effective.
-If you are going to steal market sharer remember— don’t copy the market leader.
+If you are going to steal market share, remember— don’t copy the market leader.

-This includes choosing an agency that “specialize” in your category or has experience in your category.
-If an agency has had previous category experience but no longer has a client in your category, then it is imperative to ask the agency why the previous client fired them.
+This includes choosing an agency that “specializes” in your category or has experience in your category.
+If an agency has had previous category experience but no longer has a client in your category.
+It is imperative to ask the agency why the previous client fired them.